Tax PlanningReduce Your Tax Liability With Correct Capital's Financial Advisors in St. Louis

 - Review the Retirement Plans You Offer Employees —

-Providing retirement plans such as 401(k)s, 403(b)s, or other defined contribution plans is an effective way to reduce tax liability.
+Offering retirement benefits like 401(k)s, 403(b)s, or other defined contribution plans can lower your tax burden.
 With changes under the "SECURE" Act of 2019, speaking to a financial advisor in Chula Vista, CA about retirement plan tax benefits is recommended.

 If you’re a high-earning business owner with high-income employees, a Cash Balance Pension Plan could be advantageous, though it requires large contributions.